What are online platforms and why are they important

-The European Commission's policy fosters a trusting, lawful and innovation-driven environment for online platforms in the EU.
-The Commission identified key areas of interest in its Communication on Online Platforms.
+The European Commission's approach to online platforms focuses on fostering a trusting, lawful and innovation-driven environment in the EU.
+To this end, the Commission identified key areas of interest in its Communication on Online Platforms.
 The guiding policy principles are:

-- create a level playing field for comparable digital services;
+- to create and maintain a level playing field for comparable digital services;

-- ensure responsible behaviour of online platforms to protect core values;
+- to ensure responsible behaviour of online platforms to protect core values;

-- foster trust, transparency and ensure fairness on online platforms;
+- to foster trust, transparency and ensure fairness on online platforms;

-- keep markets open and non-discriminatory to foster a data-driven economy.
+- to keep markets open and non-discriminatory to foster a data-driven economy.

 The Digital Services Act

-The Commission has adopted a proposal for a Digital Services Act (DSA).
-Together with a Digital Markets Act, this proposal will create a safer and more open digital space for all users and ensure a level playing field for businesses.
+The Commission adopted a proposal for a Digital Services Act (DSA) in December 2020.
+Together with a Digital Markets Act, the DSA will create a safer and more open digital space for all users and ensure a level playing field for businesses.

-EU Regulation on fairness and transparency in online platform-to-business relationships
+EU Regulation on fairness and transparency in online platform-to-business relationship

 The Regulation on online platform-to-business relationships puts in place a harmonised framework for minimum transparency and redress rights.
 It protects companies that depend on online platforms for reaching consumers, while safeguarding the innovation potential of platforms.

-The EU Observatory on the Online Platform Economy accompanies the new rules.
-The Observatory monitors and analyses the latest trends and issues in the online platform economy.
-Businesses using online platforms can help identify the main issues by sharing experiences through a dedicated website.
+The EU observatory on the online platform economy accompanies the Regulation.
+It monitors and analyses the latest trends and issues in the online platform economy.
+As a business on an online platform, you can help identify the main issues by sharing your experiences through a dedicated website.

 Recommendation on measures to effectively tackle illegal content online

 The Commission issued a Recommendation on measures to effectively tackle illegal content online in March 2018.
-This builds on the Communication on tackling illegal content online of September 2017, and translates the political commitment of the Communication into a (non-binding) legal form.
+This builds on the Communication on tackling illegal content online of September 2017, translating political commitment into (non-binding) legal form.

 At the request of the European Parliament, the Commission is carrying out an in-depth analysis of algorithmic transparency and accountability.
 The pilot project will provide an in-depth study of the role of algorithms in the digital economy and society.
-In particular, it will study how they shape, filter and personalise information flows.
+In particular, how they shape, filter or personalise information flows.